Stanford University | School of Humanities and Sciences

 The Knight-Risser prize places a premium on stories that expose undiscovered or covered-up problems, explain complex solutions in ways that can be put to use, and help readers understand the broader significance of the issues, beyond the immediate details of the stories at hand.

-A look at the stories honored during the prize’s first six years bear this out — two projects on water-use issues, an examination of the impact of uranium mining on the Navajo Nation, the specifics of global warming along the Gulf Coast, and two more projects dealing with timber harvesting and over-harvesting.
-And the one winning entry that addressed a broader issue, global climate change, carefully detailed the impact on a specific area of the West.
+A look at the stories honored during the prize’s first decade bears this out — projects on water-use issues, an examination of the impact of uranium mining on the Navajo Nation, the specifics of global warming along the Gulf Coast, and more projects dealing with timber harvesting and over-harvesting.
+And winning entries that address broader issues like global climate change and groundwater overuse, also carefully detail their impact on a specific area of the West.

 2011 Winner: "Dry Times"